IntelSoftware/SYCL_101/05_Next_step/Module_05.rst

 Module 5: Intel® Advisor
 #######################

 This module demonstrates various aspects of **Intel® Advisor**.
-The first[[[in previous file I asked if this should be "The first aspect."]]] uses Intel Advisor to show performance offload opportunities found in a sample application, followed by additional command-line options for getting offload advisor results.
+The first uses Intel Advisor to show performance offload opportunities found in a sample application, followed by additional command-line options for getting offload advisor results.
 The second gives an example of **roofline analysis** and command-line options for getting advisor results.

 Learning Objectives
 ********************